 The mirror particularly depicts self awareness in the sense of insight into your behaviour or character traits.

 The mirror appears in many religious symbols and in much folklore.
 Water was probably the first mirror, and as such represents human consciousness, soul, or self awareness.
 This looking at oneself can therefore be a way of depicting self awareness, your ‘I’, as a distinct individual.

 Alice goes through the mirror to enter Wonderland, which is again symbolical of looking within self, and exploring unconscious contents.

 Indian and Buddhist philosophy use it in a slightly different way, as also Yoga teachings.
 It is explained that when we look at a mirror we do not see its actual surface.
 We do not see the actual mirror, only the images reflected on its surface, which appear as reality.
 Likewise, mind or consciousness is like a mirror.
 In it we see the images of physical existence and life experience, which we take to be the only reality.
 But the Yogi asks himself, what is this that is conscious of all these images?
 What is this mirror we call consciousness?
-Who am I?
+Who am I outside of the images?

 The mirror is also similar to water and can depict looking into the unconscious to see who you are.
 But like a crystal ball, sometimes you see things that your intuition is telling you.
 The following example illustrates this.